vitaliy-kovalev/vitaliykovalev/content/posts/how-to-apply-rag-and-llm-to-search-bi-reports-faster/index.md

 title: "How to apply RAG and LLM to search BI reports faster"
 date: 2025-06-12
 draft: false
-description: "In this article, I will share a simple yet powerful tool that takes business users report searches to another level."
 showTableOfContents: true
-summary: "In this article, I will share a simple yet powerful tool that takes business users report searches to another level."
+summary: "A tool that takes report searching for business users to another level"

 tags:
-  - TECH
   - LLM
   - RAG
+  - BI
+  - Automation
+  - Blog
 ---
 {{< alert >}}
 Disclaimer: Models and their limits evolve, but the core approach in this article should remain relevant.
 Always double-check the current model landscape before implementing.